 The basic characteristics of a bivvy bag.

 Less expensive bivvy bags can provide acceptable protection from wind and water for shorter periods.
-However, they cannot withstand the violent gusts of winds and are less resistant to abrasion, so when the come into contact with shoes and other equipment, they won’t last long.
-Plus, the pressure exerted on the material by sitting or lying on it cause moisture to permeate the fabric surprisingly quickly.
+However, they cannot withstand the violent gusts of winds and are less resistant to abrasion, so when they come into contact with shoes and other equipment, they won’t last long.
+Plus, the pressure exerted on the material by sitting or lying on it causes moisture to permeate the fabric surprisingly quickly.